Skip to main content

 Response Generation

-Post-response extraction is now policy-based
+Post-response extraction is runtime-owned

 1. extract candidates with structured LLM output

-2. run deterministic write policy
+2. run LLM-primary write policy with hard local safety/storage guards

 3. either commit immediately, hold for session end, require repetition, or drop